hanchangyo/hanchangyo.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: "📚 My Research"
-      subtitle: ''
+      subtitle: ""
       text: |-
-        Use this area to speak to your mission.
+        Ue this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

         I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

         Please reach out to collaborate 😃
     design:
-      columns: '1'
+      columns: "1"
   - block: collection
     id: papers
     content: